Temporal Variation of the Coronal Radius Parameter in a Jetted Tidal Disruption Event: Swift J1644+57: Summary

 We find that the spectral index non-monotonically decreases with time, demonstrating that the fraction of harder photons increases with time.
 This indicates that the size of the Compton cloud gets larger because the soft photons are more scattered to be exhausted.
 We observed that the optical depth ($\tau$) and the temperature of the warm corona ($kT_s$) remained high -- a result that aligns with the \cite{Chakraborty2026} study.

 \item

 By interpreting the hard X-ray-emitted region as a corona, we have estimated the size of the corona as a function of time.
-We confirm that the coronal parameter increases over time for the observed period.
+Considering the {\tt Optxagnf} model, we confirm that the coronal radius parameter $R_{cor}$ increases over time for the observed period.
 We also find that the evolution of the corona size agrees with the theoretical conjecture made by \cite{Mummery2021}.

 \item We find that the flux of hard and soft photons is highly correlated with the correlation coefficient $\rho_{max}=0.95$ throughout the event.
 Their correlation pattern has peaked at a zero delay.
 Moreover, the flux variabilities of the soft (0.2-2 keV) and hard (3-10 keV) photons correlate with each other with a Pearson correlation coefficient of $0.96$.
 These correlations suggest that the soft and hard band photons are emitted from the same source.